replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 This topic describes how to view the status of an application on the Replicated admin console dashboard.
 It also describes how the Replicated app manager collects and aggregates the application status.
 ## View Status Details

 The application status displays on the dashboard of the Replicated admin console.
-Viewing the status details can be helpful for troubleshooting states, such as Missing.
+Viewing the status details can be helpful for troubleshooting.

 There are two ways to view the status details, depending on your admin console version: